Five Psychological Effects of Drug Abuse

 - Insomnia

-There are a lot of similarities between anxiety and the effects of stimulants such as cocaine and methamphetamine.
+There are a lot of similarities between anxiety and the effects of stimulants such as cocaine and methamphetamine and prescription drugs.
 Conversely, using central nervous system depressants can also increase the risk of a person developing anxiety.
 Although they calm a person’s nerves while they’re intoxicated, they intensify anxiety when the effects wear off.

 Additionally, many addicts experience anxiety around trying to hide their habits from other people.
 In a lot of cases, it’s difficult to tell whether anxious people are more likely to abuse substances or if illicit drugs and alcohol cause anxiety.